Podcasts: All the latest from the SCN family of Pittsburgh Steelers shows, Thursday edition

 With that being said and typed, have fun with the shows below with a brief description of each podcast.

 The guys from SCN’s Know Your Enemy are in full offseason mode as we all start the process of moving into ‘23.
-Tonight, Shannon White and Geoffrey Benedict look at Michigan Wolverines prospects with Andrew Wilbar.
+Tonight, Shannon White and Geoffrey Benedict look at the acquisition of Patrick Peterson w/ FSSN Vikings Insider, David Stefano.

 - News and Notes